 Donations & Sponsorships

 City Market makes a variety of donations to local community non-profits for school functions, community fundraisers and citywide events.
 It is helpful for us to receive at least 30 days notice prior to an event for donation requests.
-Please review our donation policy (pdf) and submit our donation request form (Word document or pdf) to firstname.lastname@example.org or snail mail to: Donations/Member Services, City Market, 82 South Winooski Avenue, Burlington VT 05401
+Please review our donation policy (pdf) and submit our donation request form (Word document or pdf) to firstname.lastname@example.org or snail mail to: Donations/Community Engagement, City Market, 82 South Winooski Avenue, Burlington VT 05401.

 City Market Sponsorships